nils-hamel/turing-project/README.md

 ## Overview

-This repository contains the researches conducted in deep learning applied to 3-dimensional and 4-dimensional objects.
-Different type of neural networks are studied in order to better understand their ability to apply in such domain.
+This repository contains the researches codes, analysis and results of deep learning applied to 3-dimensional and 4-dimensional object in the domain of the geodesy and geography.
+The goal of the conducted research is to determine at which extent deep learning can be applied to address the challenges that appears in such domain.

+More precisely, the researches published on this repository study which neural network topologies have the best training and generalisation performance addressing specific tasks in the domain of geodesy and geography.
+It follows that this repository holds many different codes and trials and the published researches are often driven under a systematic approach, showing both good and bad results.

 ## Turing Project

+The _Turing Project_ can be seen as three parts : the first one are the ensemble of the considered data-sets used for neural networks analysis.
+The second part contains the neural networks implementation script that are tested and analysed.
+The last part are the results and their subsequent analysis.

 ## Copyright and License